-The Communications Management Standard (CMS) is the only globally recognised quality certification for PR and communications agencies.
+The Consultancy Management Standard (CMS) is the only globally recognised quality certification for PR and communications agencies.

-If your organisation runs professionally and ethically – get the paper the prove it.
+If your organisation runs professionally and ethically – get the paper to prove it.

 CMS combines elements of ISO and Investors in People with criteria specific to public relations consultancies.
 The standard was first developed by PRCA in the UK in 1997 and has since grown to become adopted internationally.

-If you would like to become CMS certified, apply to email@example.com to receive the application and arrange and audit with your local PR association or auditing body.
+If you would like to become CMS certified, apply to firstname.lastname@example.org to receive the application and arrange an audit with your local PR association or auditing body.
 Download the questionnaire here to see how straight forward and clear this process is.

 Why get CMS?